mikedeskevich/nursing-home-cfr/README.md

 For the lognormal, we do a non-linear least squares fit to find the shape and scale parameter that best fits the data.
 For the Weibull, we fix the shape parameter at 2 since that’s the commonly accepted formula for a survival function.

-We define the survival function at lag $l$ to be the integral of the probability distribution function (PDF) between $l$ and $l+1$, which is can be interpreted at the number of people that died between the start and end of week, $l$.
+We define the survival function at lag $l$ to be the integral of the probability distribution function (PDF) between $l$ and $l+1$, which can be interpreted at the number of people that died between the start and end of week, $l$.
 In the code this is the difference of the cumulative distribution function (CDF) at $l+1$ and $l$.

 Given a PDF, $f(l)$, that returns the probability density of dying at week, $l$, we compute the survival function as